ptejada/ApePubSub/README.md

 For more commands available for the APS-Deploy project refer to https://github.com/ptejada/APS-Deploy#commands

-Once the APE server is running in the virtual machine it is accessible to the host machine via http://localhost:6969
+Once the APE server is running in the virtual machine it is accessible to the host machine via ` http://localhost:6969 `

 **Note:** Subdomains might still need to setup om your local machine https://github.com/ptejada/ApePubSub/wiki/APE-Server-setup#wiki-using-session

+**Note:** Since running the server locally, the [localhost-plugin](https://github.com/ptejada/ApePubSub/blob/master/js/localhost-plugin.js) script can be included in your application to avoid manually adding fake subdomains to the ` host ` file.

 ## Feedback? ##